Beau Nash: Nash and Wesley

 In his journal and letters, John Wesley, preacher and founder of Methodism, tells of a confrontation with Nash in Bath in 1739.
-Wesley's journey to Bath had been expected for some time, and Nash had made public his determination to confront him.
+According to his own account, Wesley's journey to Bath had been expected for some time, and Nash had made public his determination to confront him.
 Wesley proceeded to Bath, even though some people, afraid of the outcome, tried to talk him out of it.
 When Wesley began his preaching, there was "a much larger audience, among whom were many of the rich and great."

 Facing Wesley, Nash questioned his authority, comparing the gathering to a conventicle, which was banned by Act of Parliament.
 Wesley answered that he had the authority of Jesus Christ and the Archbishop of Canterbury and that the gathering was not seditious and therefore did not contravene the Act.
 Nash complained that Wesley was scaring people out of their wits, but then admitted that he had never actually heard Wesley preach and was just relying on "common report".
 Wesley rejected this argument, stating that he did not judge Nash "by common report... it is not enough to judge by."
 When Nash asked why people were coming to the meeting at all, an old woman in the crowd asked Wesley to allow her to answer.
 She then told Nash that, while he took care of his body, she and others were present in order to take care of their souls.
 Nash left.
 Wesley wrote that, after his departure, "We immediately began praying for him, and then for all the despisers.
 As we returned, they hollowed and hissed us along the streets; but when any of them asked, 'Which is he' and I answered, 'I am he,' they were immediately silent."